 - “What perspectives are missing from this draft?”

-- “Where might readers misunderstand this argument?”
+- “Where might readers misinterpret this argument?”

 Phase 3: Adversarial Feedback (Rigorous Discernment)